NIOS Class 12 Business Studies Chapter 3 Business Environment

 (f) Identifying Firm’s Strength and Weakness: Business environment helps to identify the individual strengths and weaknesses in view of the technological and global developments.

-Q. 22.
-Explain any two non-economic environment of business.
+Q. 2.
+Explain any two non-economic features of business environment.

 Ans: Non-economic Environment: The various elements of non-economic environment are as follow: